Thank you for reading our post, please rate this article at the end.

 The Best Pound Test Strength For Saltwater Fishing

-As I mentioned in the section above, weight is the number one thing to consider when choosing fishing line strength.
+As mentioned in the section above, weight is the first thing to consider when choosing fishing line strength.

-Now I am sure you are well aware that not all saltwater fish have the same weight or size; some saltwater fish are small-sized, while others are bigger.
+Not all saltwater fish are the same weight or size; some are small, while others are bigger.

-Small-size saltwater fish include sea bass, flounder, and sea trout.
-They weigh about 8 to 10 pounds on average.
+Small-sized saltwater fish include sea bass, flounder, and sea trout.
+On average, they weigh 8 to 10 pounds.

 The best line-pound test for catching them is the 12 to 14-pound test.

-Red drums, blues, small tuna, and stripers are regarded as medium-sized saltwater fish and they weigh between 12 and 20 pounds on average.
+Red drums, blues, small tuna, and stripers are regarded as medium-sized saltwater fish, weighing an average of 12 to 20 pounds.

-The best line-pound test strength for landing them is anything between 20-25 lbs.
+The best line-pound test strength for landing them is between 20-25 lbs.

 Big saltwater fish such as sharks, marlins, large kingfish, and large tuna weigh more than 30 pounds on average and hence require more than 30 + pound test fishing lines to catch.